cailmdaley/AU_Mic/notes/aumic_notes.md

 We've been working on a run to investigate the limits of our spatial resolution, to certify that we have in fact resolve the disk scale height.
 We fix the scale factor to 0.003 (~1/15 of the beam size).
 The model image had a bunch of grid resolution problems--it looked like a bunch of superimposed bowties, because the size of the sky plane azimuthal grid elements was too large.
-I'm setting the number of azimuthal grid points ('nphi') to 251; this corresponds a grid element size of 1 au (~1/4-1/5 the beam size) at 40 au.
+~~I'm setting the number of azimuthal grid points ('nphi') to 251; this corresponds a grid element size of 1 au (~1/4-1/5 the beam size) at 40 au.~~ This wasn't fine enough, had to crank it up to 351.

 ------------------------------------------------------------
 #### 10/10/17: Total Disk Flux